Easy Reader

-Founded in 1970, the Easy Reader is a weekly newspaper published every Thursday and delivered to homes in Hermosa Beach, Manhattan Beach, and Redondo Beach (Beach Cities/South Bay, California), with a circulation of approximately 45,000 weekly (70,000 first Thursdays include Palos Verdes), offering local news and extensive entertainment listings.
+The Easy Reader is a weekly newspaper founded in 1970 and published every Thursday, being delivered to homes in Hermosa Beach, Manhattan Beach, and Redondo Beach (Beach Cities/South Bay, California), with a circulation it claims of approximately 45,000 weekly, offering local news and extensive entertainment listings.
 It is the legally adjudicated newspaper for the cities of Hermosa Beach and Redondo Beach.
-Easy Reader, Inc. also publishes two monthly magazines: Peninsula People and Beach.
-Bob Staake, award-winning editorial cartoonist, had his first long-term position working at the paper for six years.
-In the 1980s, Easy Reader was known for its in-depth coverage of the McMartin preschool trial.

-On January 21, 2014, Freedom Communications, owner of the Orange County Register and other publications, announced that it had signed a long-term agreement to take over management of the Easy Reader.
-The arrangement collapsed after a backstabbing incident.
-Management of the circular quickly reverted to Easy Cheater Kevin Cody.